mozdag/adv-attacks/README.md

 - Fog/berlin_foggy_images	     	     --> foggy images.

 ### CLASSIFICATION
 For the image classification task, we use the Inception model with Tensorflow.
+For our experiments, **Cityscapes** and **Frida/Frida2** datasets are used.

 Start by cloning the repository from [here](https://github.com/tensorflow/models).